 You stop mid-length.
 You’ll likely get dinged for two laps—so try to avoid pausing mid-length.
 Sometimes this is unavoidable, of course—muscle cramp, equipment adjustment, or there is an errant head-up breaststroker on the wrong side of the lane.

 You are kicking.
 As someone who puts in a huge amount of work on their kick board this is an issue.
 Without my hands and arms moving there is no movement to track.
 You can always strap your Fitbit to your ankle, but I don’t recommend this—the amount of times your feet brush against each other when kicking will become painfully apparent when there is a watch strapped to one of them.

 Mid-lap stroke changes.
 Ever switch strokes mid-length?
 As in, do half a lap of freestyle and then decide to finish it off doing double-arm backstroke?
 You guessed it—this will confuse your little smartwatch to no end.

 Fitbits recognize freestyle best.
 They are fairly up front about the fact that their watches aren’t the best at measuring and tracking the other three strokes.
 For a lot of lap swimmers being able to measure their freestyle is enough, and that’s where these watches are most accurate.

 “Excessive” rest.
 Fitbits can report inaccurate data and results when there are breaks of longer than a minute between reps in the pool.
 So, don’t slack I guess?

 The Fitbit Ionic is essentially Fitbit’s answer to the Apple watch, and it is their first foray into “smartwatch” territory.

-It’s an all-in-one watch that does everything you’d expect a wearable to be able to do, from tracking your runs, your sleeping patterns, to playing music, to just about anything else smartwatches do nowadays.
+It’s an all-in-one smart watch for swimming that does everything you’d expect a wearable to be able to do, from tracking your runs, your sleeping patterns, to playing music, to just about anything else smartwatches do nowadays.